girls-whocode/RasPi3-WebServer/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+New variables.log in logs folder so contributers can see the variable changes with tail -f New development folder which contains documents to assist with the development of this script

 ## History